Skip to main content

 Eva Berglund, PhD

-Senior Director, Clinical Pharmacology and Regulatory Strategy
+Vice President, Clinical Pharmacology and Regulatory Strategy

 Dr. Eva Gil Berglund is a pharmacist by training and has a PhD in Clinical Pharmacology, both from Uppsala University, Sweden.
 She has been a Clinical Pharmacology reviewer at the Swedish Medical Products Agency for over 20 years and a Senior Expert for 12 years, working with all types of molecules in marketing applications, clinical trials and scientific advice procedures in the EMA Network of National agencies.
 Eva has been working in all therapeutic areas and has extensive knowledge in antivirals, antibiotics, CNS active drugs, oncology, rheumatology, inhalation products etc.